 ‘Largescale antibody testing would help to identify immune individuals, allowing them to enjoy the benefits of social activity.
 But, critical for contagion, negative antibody testing would identify those that are not immune, compelling…individuals to be more cautious…’

 Using companion neutralising antibody tests with SARS-CoV-2 vaccines has the potential to help further understand the longevity of immunity.
 Opening the discussion on the value of pre-screening patients prior to vaccination, which could help support immunisation usage and deployment.
-In addition, monitoring antibody response in the months and years following vaccination – or indeed following infection – provides data to help guide a pathway out of lockdowns.

 Performance data for the use of rapid neutralising antibody tests with the Pfizer-BioNTech vaccine can be found here.